a-churchill/attendance-bot/readme.md

 3. Copy the files in the `src` directory into the directory of the cloned project.
 4. Run `clasp push` to push the code.

+The Slack API key is stored in the Google Apps Script properties.
+It is also encrypted in this repository with [blackbox](https://github.com/StackExchange/blackbox#blackbox-).

 ## Limitations

 - Cannot handle multiple events on same date with slash commands (will always return info about the first one)